 Using RAiD as part of a connected research infrastructure has benefits across the research eco-system.
 It facilitates the linking of research activities to research inputs and outputs such as data, publications and people.
-Here are some examples of its benefits for Institutions, Instrument Managers and Funding agencies.
+RAiD has benefits for Institutions, Instrument Managers and Funding agencies:

 A Principal Investigator has taken leave from a project to go on remote area fieldwork.
 They will be deep in the Outback and not able to be contacted.

-Luckily, the PI had used the Universities Research Data Planning Tool to make a data Management Plan outlining the project members and collaborating institutions.
+Luckily, the PI had used the university's Research Data Planning Tool to make a Data Management Plan outlining the project members and collaborating institutions.
 The DMP system automatically allocated their project storage at the university and identified it with a RAiD.

-With RAiD integration The Office of Ethics and Research can see the related institutions that collaborated with the project and assist in helping them get access to data while the PI is busy on fieldwork.
+With RAiD integration the Office of Ethics and Research can see the collaborating institutions and assist in helping them get access to data while the PI is busy on fieldwork.

 The RAiD also linked the project storage and team members so the research assistants continue to have access to any instruments and data that was related to the project.